Wren6991/NorForkConditionally/processor/readme.markdown

 Or, if Z:             ''                  6e10, 6f10,     ''
 ```

-I ended up programming the uROMs by hand.
-By the time I got to breadboard stage the
+I ended up programming the uROMs by hand, although a simple Arduino sketch wouldn't have been much effort.
+By the time I got to the breadboard stage the design was fairly mature, so I thankfully haven't had to change them!

-Breadboard layout:
+Breadboard Layout:
 ------------------

 ```